YingsenMao/django_poll/readme.md

 It’s very common to **load a template**, **fill a context** and **return an HttpResponse object** with the result of the rendered template.
 Django provides a shortcut **render()**.
 It takes the request object as the first argument, a template name as its second argument, and a **dictionary** as its optional third argument.
 It returns an **HttpResponse** object of the given template rendered with the given context.
 _Note: The context is a dictionary mapping template variable names to Python objects._
 ## Template <a name="Template"></a>
+1. Application-level template configuration
-Your project’s **TEMPLATES** setting describes how Django will load and render templates.
-By convention DjangoTemplates looks for a “templates” subdirectory in each of the INSTALLED_APPS.
-Since Django will choose the first template it finds whose name matches, so it's better to range the file as
+The parameter of `APP_DIRS` being set to `TRUE` indicates Django looks for a **“templates”** subdirectory in each of the INSTALLED_APPS.
+Since Django will choose the first template it finds whose name matches, so it's better to range the file as: **ApplicationFolder/templates/Application/templateName.html**.
-**ApplicationFolder/templates/Application/templateName.html**.
 For example, polls/templates/polls/index.html.
-*--10/10/2017 update--*
-The below code in settings.py file defines configuration of template engine and location of tempaltes.
 ```python
 TEMPLATES = [
     {